cms-outreach/ispy-analyzers/README.md

 #### How do I know what is in the data file?

 In a CMSSW environment you can run the command `edmDumpEventContent [input file name]` which will dump the information on what objects and collections are available in the file as well as their input tags to the screen.
-This is important information for you configuration file.
+This is important information for your configuration file.

+#### When I run `cmsRun` I get an error about missing `TrackExtras`.
+What gives?

+It's likely you are running over `AOD` using the `ISpyTrack` analyzer.
+This analyzer only works when `TrackExtras` are present.
+Use the
+`ISpyTrackExtrapolation` analyzer instead.

 #### What if there is an object or collection not currently supported?